kcbishnu510-arch/myfitness-AI/README.md

 ## Getting Started
 1. Clone the repository
-2. Install dependencies with \
+2. Install dependencies with `npm install`
-pm install\`n3.
-Add your Gemini API key to the environment variables
+3. Copy `.env.example` to `.env.local` and add your Gemini API key
-4. Run the development server with \
+4. Run the development server with `npm run dev`
-pm run dev\`n
 ## Usage

-1. Sign up or log in to the application
-2. Enter your personal details and fitness goals
+1. Enter your personal details and fitness goals
-3. Calculate your nutrition requirements
+2. Calculate your nutrition requirements
-4. Generate personalized workout plans
+3. Generate personalized workout plans
-5. Use the AI chat assistant for fitness guidance
+4. Use the AI chat assistant for fitness guidance